The Undergraduate Academic Program

 This option of an undeclared major is only available for the Spring term and is designed primarily for transfer students.
 The following semester, students must declare a major and select courses in consultation with an advisor to meet the requirements of a declared major.
 Students may enroll as non-declared for one semester only.

-In addition to the fifteen undergraduate majors listed above, two other majors leading to an Associate of Science degree are offered to employees of General Dynamics Corporation at Bath Iron Works Shipyard:
+In addition to the fifteen undergraduate majors listed above, two Associate of Science majors are offered in conjunction with Bath Iron Works (BIW).

 Selecting a Major and Changing Majors